 A number of federal and state laws regulate the draining, filling, and even intentional flooding of most of Minnesota’s wetlands.
 The aim is to avoid, minimize, or ultimately balance the wetlands lost to economic development through restoration efforts so that the total wetland acreage does not decrease.

 In Sept.
-2013, ground was broken on the Manston Slough project in Wilkin County, which will restored more than 1,000 acres of wetlands.
+2013, ground was broken on the Manston Slough project in Wilkin County, which will restore more than 1,000 acres of wetlands.
 The restored slough helps to recharge the Buffalo aquifer, improves water quality in the watershed, and provides excellent wildlife habitat.
 The wetlands will also help prevent flood damage by giving excess stormwater a place to go.
-Learn more.

 A federal rule meant to discourage wetland destruction is known as Swampbuster.
 Introduced into the Farm Bill in 1985, Swampbuster makes farmers ineligible for some federal farm program benefits if they drain wetlands for agriculture production.
 The legislation has succeeded in sharply reducing the amount of wetland converted for agricultural use.